RFChallenge/icassp2024rfchallenge/README.md

 1. Training Dataset Scripts: Used for creating an extensive training set.
 The shell script file with the relevant commands is included: sampletrain_gendataset_script.sh.
 Participants can refer to and modify (comment/uncomment) the relevant commands in the shell script.
 The corresponding python files used can be found in the `dataset_utils` directory and include:
     -   `example_generate_rfc_mixtures.py`: Creates 240,000 sample mixtures with varying random target SINR levels (ranging between -33 dB and 3 dB).
 The output targets 60 H5DF files, each containing 4,000 mixtures.
-    -   `tfds_scripts/Dataset_[SOI Type]_[Interference Type]_Mixture.py`: Used in conjunction with the Tensorflow UNet training scripts; the H5DF files are processed into Tensorflow Datasets (TFDS) for training.
+    -   `tfds_scripts/Dataset_[SOI Type]_[Interference Type]_Mixture.py`: Used in conjunction with the Tensorflow UNet training scripts; the HDF5 files are processed into Tensorflow Datasets (TFDS) for training.
-    -  ` example_preprocess_npy_dataset.py`: Used in conjunction with the Torch WaveNet training scripts; the H5DF files are processed into separate npy files (one file per mixture).
+    -  ` example_preprocess_npy_dataset.py`: Used in conjunction with the Torch WaveNet training scripts; the HDF5 files are processed into separate npy files (one file per mixture).
 An associated dataloader is supplied within the PyTorch baseline code.
     -   `example_generate_competition_trainmixture.py`: Another python script for generating example mixtures for training; this script creates a training set that is more aligned with the TestSet’s specifications (e.g., focusing solely on the 11 discrete target SINR levels).
 This script saves a pickle file `dataset/Training_Dataset_[SOI Type]_[Interference Type].pkl'` that contains `all_sig_mixture, all_sig1_groundtruth, all_bits1_groundtruth, meta_data`

 2. Model Training Scripts: The competition organizers have curated two implementations:
-    -   UNet on Tensoflow: `train_unet_model.py`, accompanied with neural network specification in `src/unet_model.py`
+    -   UNet on Tensorflow: `train_unet_model.py`, accompanied with neural network specification in `src/unet_model.py`
     -   WaveNet on Torch: `train_torchwavenet.py`, accompanied with dependencies including `supervised_config.yml` and `src/configs`, `src/torchdataset.py`, `src/learner_torchwavenet.py`, `src/config_torchwavenet.py` and `src/torchwavenet.py`

 While the provided scripts serve as a starting point, participants have no obligations to utilize them.
 These files are provided as references to aid those wishing to expand upon or employ the baseline methods.

-Trained model weights for the UNet and WaveNet can be obtained here: [reference_modes.zip](https://www.dropbox.com/scl/fi/890vztq67krephwyr0whb/reference_models.zip?rlkey=6yct3w8rx183f0l3ok2my6rej&dl=0).
+Trained model weights for the UNet and WaveNet can be obtained here: [reference_models.zip](https://www.dropbox.com/scl/fi/890vztq67krephwyr0whb/reference_models.zip?rlkey=6yct3w8rx183f0l3ok2my6rej&dl=0).

 Relevant bash commands:
 ```bash